myself-dhivi/customize-shopify-theme/README.md

 ## Verify Changes:

 1. After reloading the customization panel, ensure that the changes you made are reflected in the preview of your Shopify store.

+### Creating a Product With Product

+## Step 1: Access Product Variants

+1. Scroll down to the **Variants** section of the product settings.
+2. Click on the variant you want to match with the product image alt text.

+## Step 2: Set Variant Title

+1. In the variant settings, locate the **Variant Title** field.
+2. Ensure that the variant title accurately describes the variant.

+## Step 3: Set Image Alt Text

+1. Scroll up to the **Images** section of the product settings.
+2. Click on the image associated with the variant.
+3. In the image settings, find the **Alt text** field in right side of the screen.
+4. Enter the same variant title as the alt text for the image (case sensitive).

+## Step 4: Save Changes

+1. After setting the variant title as the image alt text, click **Save** to apply the changes to the product.